More than 100 years of social contribution activities

 History of social contributions

-It was in 1919 that our predecessors hammered the construction site of a factory in Kiba, Koto Ward, Tokyo.
-Since then, we have carved out a history of over 100 years together with the local people of Kiba.
+Our predecessors first hammered the construction of a factory in Kiba, Koto Ward, Tokyo, in 1919.
+Since then, we have built a history of over 100 years together with the local people of Kiba.

-From our founding in 1885 to the present day, we have nurtured and protected our corporate culture of "valuing our customers and living together with society," and have passed it down to the hearts of each and every Fujikura employee to this day.
-The social contribution activities that our predecessors undertook both as individuals and as a company remain unchanged to this day and are deeply rooted in our corporate culture.
+From our founding in 1885 to the present day, we have nurtured and protected our corporate culture of "valuing our customers and living together with society," and have passed it down to the present day to each and every Fujikura employee.
+The social contribution activities undertaken by our predecessors as individuals and as a company remain unchanged today and are deeply rooted in our corporate culture.

 Gregorian calendar (Japanese calendar) Content of contribution